 - WiGig – The only previously unmentioned item on this recap.
 WiGig is a new wireless standard for laptops and other wireless enabled devices.
 Boasting max speeds of 7 Gigabits/sec and operating on the 60Ghz frequency, this is a massive improvement over the current 802.11AC 5Ghz maximum of 1.3 Gigabits/sec.
 While not fully implemented into everyday life, it has already been implemented into some of Dell’s new Latitude systems.

 We at Frankenstein computers would like to thank you for another amazing year.
 We wouldn’t be here without you, and hope to be around for a long time.
-We will continue to provide the Austin area with the most affordable and friendly IT and Technical support.
 From our family to yours: Happy Holidays and we will see you again in 2017.

 Frankenstein Computers has been taking care of our happy clients since 1999.
 We specialize in NO CONTRACT IT Support, Cyber Security, IT Service, IT Security, Office 365, Cloud, VOIP, SPAM, Wireless, Network Design, MAC repair, PC Repair, Virus Removal, remote support, web design and much more!
 Check out what our clients have to say about us on Yelp!